 Comprehensive FAQs For Employers On Hurricanes And Other Workplace Disasters

 This article addresses many employment-related issues facing employers in the wake of hurricane-related disasters; consequently, in addition to federal laws, we also focus on certain state laws, especially those in the areas most impacted by the storms.
-Nevertheless, the information here is of more widespread applicability than just the 2018 hurricanes, and may be helpful following any unexpected natural catastrophe.
+Nevertheless, the information here is of more widespread applicability than just the current hurricane season, and may be helpful following any unexpected natural catastrophe.

 For further information, contact your Fisher Phillips attorney.

 - FAMILY AND MEDICAL LEAVE

 - WORKPLACE DONATIONS TO NATURAL DISASTER VICTIMS

 - IMMIGRATION LAW